alexcrist/scaler/README.md

 # 📼 Scaler

-> Scaler is a web application that allows you to play scales according to mathematical equations like `y = sin(x)`.
+> Scaler is a web application that allows you to play scales according to math equations like `y = sin(x)`.

 https://alexcrist.github.io/scaler/